 What if I want to give all of my wealth to charity eventually?

 You can utilize more complex trust structures to achieve this goal.
 For example, a charitable remainder trust gives you a partial tax deduction for assets now while you maintain the ability to receive income from the assets until your death.
 This strategy can give you a huge tax deduction while avoiding all capital gains on the donated assets and provide you with higher lifetime income than holding the assets outside of the trust.
+This can also help you diversify out of a concentrated position with a high tax cost.
+Charitable remainder trusts are complex and require an attorney to properly set up.

 Contact us about developing a charitable giving strategy that is right for you.
 Taking advantage of tax incentives can help you give more over your lifetime and we are happy to explore all the options for your unique situation.